 - 4

-After that, the doctor ensures that the patient experiences no side effects.
+After the procedure, the doctor monitors the patient to ensure there are no side effects.

 Inhalation

-Stem cell therapy inhalation is used for treating various lung diseases and injuries.
-Stem cell inhalation can achieve a high level of distribution in the lungs and maintain high viability.
-Nebulized stem cells can reach deep into the lung tissue and airways.
+Stem cell therapy inhalation is used for treating various lung conditions.
+Stem cell inhalation can achieve a high level of distribution in the lungs and maintain high viability—nebulized stem cells can reach deep into the lung tissue and airways.

 Here are the steps for stem cell therapy inhalation: